GerbilSoft/rvthtool/doc/rvth_notes.md

 # RVT-H Reverse-Engineering Notes

+This document is Copyright (C) 2018 by David Korth.<br>
+Licensed under the GNU Free Documentation License v1.3.

-These notes were written using a full dump of an RVT-H disk using the front-panel USB port and an API trace of rvtwriter.exe 1.0.0.4.
+These notes were written using a full dump of an RVT-H Reader HDD using the front-panel USB port and an API trace of rvtwriter.exe 1.0.0.4.

 NOTE: Sectors (LBAs) are assumed to be 512 bytes.

 ## Test System

-According to rvtwriter, this RVT-H has:
+According to rvtwriter, this RVT-H Reader has:
 * Bank 1: Empty
 * Bank 2: THE LAST STORY / 2011.11.25 10:18:15
 * Bank 3: ^ (dual-layer)